Data-Advantage/vibestack/example/storyd/product-requirements.md

 > As a platform operator, I want a clearly defined multi-stage workflow so that presentation generation follows a consistent, trackable process.

 - **Acceptance Criteria**:
-  - Defined transitions between Plan, Research, Write, and Automate phases
+  - Defined transitions between Plan, Think, Write, and Automate phases
   - Conditional workflow paths based on input parameters
   - Phase-specific timeout and resource allocation
   - Workflow visualization in monitoring interface